-We demonstrate that improved fatigue load predictions are obtained using unfiltered turbulence measures from the Doppler radial velocity spectrum.
-However, the estimation of $\sigma_U^2$ from the $\sigma{LOS}^2$ relies on flow homogeneity and Taylor's frozen turbulence hypothesis (Taylor, 1938).
+- We demonstrate that improved fatigue load predictions are obtained using unfiltered turbulence measures from the Doppler 5 radial velocity spectrum.
+However, the estimation of $\sigma_U^2 = \sigma_u^2$ from the σ{LOS}^2 relies on flow homogeneity and Taylor's frozen turbulence hypothesis (Taylor, 1938).
 These assumptions are sound for large-scale wind fluctuations and free flow over flat and homogeneous terrain, but not valid in wakes (Schlipf et al., 2010).
-The current wind field modelling approach omits the large-scale meandering of wakes, which has strong impact on power and load predictions (Larsen et al., 2013).
-These uncertainty sources, among others, can partially explain the observed deviations.

-The influence of wake effects on power and load levels depend on the wind farm layout, ambient wind speed and turbulence, and atmospheric stratification, among others.
+The current wind field modelling approach omits the largescale meandering of wakes, which has strong impact on power and load predictions (Larsen et al., 2013).
+These uncertainty sources, among others, can partially explain the observed deviations. - 10 The influence of wake effects on power and load levels depend on the wind farm layout, ambient wind speed and turbulence, and atmospheric stratification, among others.
 The current state-of-the-art approach to predict wake flows and their influence on wind turbine operations relies on engineering-like wake models (Frandsen, 2007; Madsen et al., 2010).
 These models ensure an acceptable level of accuracy, robustness and computational cost.
 Previous studies carried out load validation using the effective turbulence model and the DWM model, which are recommended in the IEC 61400-1.
-The inter-comparison of the two models showed fatigue load prediction deviations of 20% (Thomsen et al., 2007).
-The effective turbulence approach under predicted fatigue load levels at spacings larger than 5 D (Schmidt et al., 2011).
-Although the DWM model Although DWM-based power and load predictions showed a very fine agreement between power and load predictions in wake conditions (Larsen et al., 2013) , these studies did not quantify uncertainty with measurements collected in a wind farm (Larsen et al., 2013), the uncertainty of the predictions was not quantified in a systematic approach.
-Recently, Reinwardt et al. (2018) estimated fatigue load biases the work of Reinwardt et al. (2018) quantified deviations between DWM-based and measured fatigue loads in the range of 11-15% for the tower bottom and 8-21% for the flapwise bending blade using the DWM blade-root flapwise bending moment.
-Results from earlier studies show deviations of the same or even larger order of magnitude compared to the results from our load validation approach.
+The inter-comparison of the - 15 two models showed fatigue load prediction deviations of 20% (Thomsen et al., 2007).
+Although DWM-based power and load predictions showed a very fine agreement with measurements collected in a wind farm (Larsen et al., 2013), the uncertainty of the predictions was not quantified in a systematic approach.
+Recently, the work of Reinwardt et al. (2018) quantified deviations between DWM-based and measured fatigue loads in the range of 11-15% for the tower bottom and 8-21% for the blade-root flapwise bending moment.
+Results from earlier As described in Sect.
+1, results from these studies show deviations of the - 20 same or even larger order of magnitude compared to the results from our load validation approach.
 Despite of the discussed shortcomings, load validation under wake conditions based on lidar measurements may be already a viable alternative to the engineering wake models.
 We will soon evaluate whether the differences in the calculated loads using lidar-estimated wind characteristics in wakes are larger compared to the uncertainties in the load calculations with state-of-the-art wake models such as DWM.

-6 Conclusions
+25 6 Conclusions